offendingcommit/valdris/Lore/Architect.md

 ### Theories About Their Departure

-**The Transcendence Theory**: The most popular among [[Tinker-Priests]], this theory proposes that the Architects achieved a form of technological transcendence, merging permanently with their creations.
+**The Transcendence Theory**: The most popular among [Tinker-Priests](../Factions%20&%20Organizations/Tinker-Priests.md), this theory proposes that the Architects achieved a form of technological transcendence, merging permanently with their creations.
 The apparent consciousness of major ruins supports this view.

-**The Threat Response Theory**: [[Silence-Keepers]] believe the Architects departed to confront an existential threat to [[Valdris]] or the world itself, leaving their technology behind as protection for the successor civilizations.
+**The Threat Response Theory**: [Silence-Keepers](../Factions%20&%20Organizations/Silence-Keepers.md) believe the Architects departed to confront an existential threat to [Valdris](../Welcome.md) or the world itself, leaving their technology behind as protection for the successor civilizations.

 **The Temporal Exile Theory**: Some scholars suggest the Architects displaced themselves in time, either to the past or future, explaining both their sudden disappearance and their technology's temporal anomalies.